UweKeim/ExitCodeGenerator/README.md

 ## Introduction

 This is a small Windows command line utility to sleep for a given amount of milliseconds and then return a given exit code.

 It is intended as a mockup for testing external application calls.
+E.g. I'm using it in testing an application of mine that calls an external command line virus scanner, that takes some time to run and returns different exit codes depending on whether a virus was detected or not.
+Instead of specifying the actual virus scanner on our test machines, I simply call the `exitcode-generator.exe` with different parameters.

 ## Usage